Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Introduction

-Under the contact non-degeneracy assumption, we can characterize as well those SHS whose Reeb vector field has only finitely many periodic orbits.
-The following theorem is an analog of the ``two or infinitely many periodic orbits" theorem for non-degenerate contact Reeb vector fields proved in \cite{CDR} (see also \cite{HWZ, CgHP}). \begin{theorem} Let $(\lambda, \omega)$ be a contact non-degenerate SHS on a closed 3-manifold $M$ with at least one periodic orbit.
-Then there is a $C^2$-neighborhood of $(\lambda,\omega)$ in the set of SHS, such that every Reeb vector field admits infinitely many periodic orbits except in the following cases: \begin{itemize} \item[-] The Reeb vector field is orbit equivalent to the suspension of a symplectomorphism of a surface $\Sigma_g$ with finitely many periodic points. \item[-] The ambient manifold $M$ is the 3-sphere or a lens space, there are exactly two closed Reeb orbits and they are core circles of a genus one Heegaard splitting of $M$. \end{itemize} \end{theorem} We point out that the proof of Theorem~\ref{thm:main2} involves proving that a diffeomorphism of a surface with boundary, without periodic points along the boundary, has infinitely many periodic points (confer Theorem~\ref{thm:surfirra}) except in the disk and the annulus.
+We point out that the proof of Theorem~\ref{thm:main2} involves proving that an area preserving diffeomorphism of an oriented surface with boundary, without periodic points along the boundary, has infinitely many periodic points (confer Theorem~\ref{thm:surfirra}) except in the disk and the annulus.
 This proof is inspired by the ideas in \cite{Lec1}.
-It is known that symplectomorphisms with finitely many periodic points (and at least one) only exist in finite order isotopy classes of diffeomorphisms of a surface \cite[Theorems 1.2 and 1.3]{Lec1} (see also \cite{AZT}).
-Those isotopy classes characterize those surface bundles where contact non-degenerate SHS with finitely many periodic orbits exist.
+It is known that symplectomorphisms of closed oriented surfaces with finitely many periodic points (and at least one) only exist in finite order isotopy classes of diffeomorphisms of a surface \cite[Theorems 1.2 and 1.3]{Lec1} (see also \cite{AZT}).
+Those isotopy classes characterize the surface bundles where contact non-degenerate SHS with finitely many periodic orbits do exist.